By Kevin McNeish updated on 07/09/2015

 One of Apple's greatest innovations for making it easier to create iOS apps is storyboards.
 With storyboards, Apple takes a page right out of Pixar's play book.
 In the same way that a storyboard shows the main scenes and flow of a film, storyboards in Xcode allow you to see the main scenes in your app, and the navigational flow between them.
 The storyboard in Figure 8 shows just a few screens from the app we will be creating.
 The iPhone-shaped rectangles are called scenes.
 The lines with arrows connecting the scenes are known as segues and they help you visualize the navigational flow of your app.

 |Figure 8 - An Xcode storyboard shows the basic layout and flow of your app.|

 Configuring the Storyboard

-- In the Project Navigator on the left side of the Xcode window, select the very first node at the top of the list, labeled iAppsReview as shown in Figure 14.
-Doing this displays the Project Editor in the center area of the Xcode window;
+- In the Project Navigator on the left side of the Xcode window, select the Main.Storyboard file.
+This displays the storyboard in the center area of the Xcode window.

 Now you're ready to go back to the storyboard, but before you do, let's talk about navigation controllers.